Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 How much does it cost?

-In all states, Debtmerica settlements fees range from 18% to 25% of your enrolled debt.
+In all states, Debtmerica settlement fees range from 18% to 25% of your enrolled debt.
 Your fee is included in your monthly payments to Debtmerica, though fees aren’t deposited in your escrow account.
 You’re entitled to have all payments returned to you at any time before your first debt is settled.

 How does this work out?
 Say you currently carry $10,000 in credit card debt with an average APR of 18%.
-If you enroll in a 36-month debt relief program and decide to stop paying your minimum payments, by the time you’re ready to settle, your debt will have increased to around $17,091.40.
+If you enroll in a three-year debt relief program and decide to stop paying your minimum payments, by the time you’re ready to settle, your debt will have increased to around $17,091.40.
 In this scenario, you would pay between $3,076.45 and $4,272.85 to Debtmerica in fees.